Timothy Chooi

-Timothy Chooi is a Canadian violinist and University of Ottawa professor of Chinese–Indonesian ethnic background.
-He won the First Prize at the 2018 International Joseph Joachim Violin Competition and Second Prize at the 2019 Queen Elisabeth Competition.
-He has also won prizes at the International Yehudi Menuhin Violin Competition, the Michael Hill International Violin Competition, and the Grand Prize at the 2010 Montreal ManuLife Competition.
+Timothy Chooi (徐任良 (Xú Rèn-liáng; born Ren-Liang Xu)) is a Chinese-Canadian-American violinist and professor at the University of Ottawa.
+He gained international recognition after winning First Prize at the 2018 International Joseph Joachim Violin Competition and Second Prize at the 2019 Queen Elisabeth Competition.
+He is also a prizewinner of the International Yehudi Menuhin Violin Competition and the Michael Hill International Violin Competition, and received the Grand Prize at the 2010 Montreal ManuLife Competition.
+He has performed internationally as a soloist and leader and in 2026, he was appointed Artistic Partner of the Wiener Concert-Verein.

 Early life and education

-Timothy (Timmy) Chooi was born in Victoria, British Columbia, to an Indonesian mother and a Malaysian father ethnic background.
-As a young child, his father worked in Florida and Chooi moved and immigrated to the United States of America with his family.
-Chooi went on to complete high school in Pennsylvania and graduated with top honors in 2011.
-Chooi has one older brother, Nikki Chooi, a professional violinist who previously served as the concertmaster of the Metropolitan Opera in New York City.
+Timothy (Timmy) Chooi was born in Victoria, British Columbia, where he spent his early childhood.
+He was raised in a family of Chinese descent who immigrated from Indonesia, and during his youth, his family also spent time in the United States, where his father worked in Florida.
+He later attended high school in Philadelphia, Pennsylvania, where he completed his secondary education and graduated with top honors.
+He has one older brother, Nikki Chooi, a violinist who previously served as concertmaster of the Metropolitan Opera in New York City.

-He received his Bachelor of Music degree from the Curtis Institute of Music studying with Ida Kavafian and Pamela Frank.
-Chooi went on to receive his Master of Music and Artist Diploma degree from the Juilliard School, studying with Catherine Cho and also his Professional Studies Diploma studying with Christian Tetzlaff at the Kronberg Academy in Germany.
-He has previously studied privately with Pinchas Zukerman and Patinka Kopec.
+Chooi received his Bachelor of Music from the Curtis Institute of Music, where he studied with Ida Kavafian and Pamela Frank.
+He later earned a Master of Music and Artist Diploma from the Juilliard School, studying with Catherine Cho, and completed a Professional Studies diploma at the Kronberg Academy in Germany with Christian Tetzlaff.
+He has also studied privately with Pinchas Zukerman and Patinka Kopec, and his career has been supported by musicians including Anne-Sophie Mutter, with whom he has collaborated in performances and touring projects.